ofcisly/too_simplified_tutorials/chap1_setup/readme.md

-# Tutorial 1 - The one with the Terminal & other setup
+# Tutorial 1 - Setup
 Remember the scenes in Hollywood movies where hackers sit in front of a computer and type something definitely not in English in a black window like this?

 ![hacker_lol](data/2vnrkw8.png)